View allAll Photos Tagged Program's

 NASA Media Usage Guidelines

-This week in 2010, space shuttle Discovery, mission STS-131, launched from NASA's Kennedy Space Center on the 33rd shuttle mission to the International Space Station.
-Discovery delivered a Multi-Purpose Logistics Module filled with science racks that were transferred to laboratories on the station.
-The modules were built by the Italian Space Agency and managed by NASA's Marshall Space Flight Center.
-Today, the Payload Operations Integration Center at Marshall serves as "science central" for the space station, working 24/7, 365 days a year in support of the orbiting laboratory's science experiments.
-After 20 years of continuous human presence, the space station remains the sole space-based proving ground and stepping stone toward achieving the goals of the Artemis program.
-The NASA History Program is responsible for generating, disseminating and preserving NASA's remarkable history and providing a comprehensive understanding of the institutional, cultural, social, political, economic, technological and scientific aspects of NASA's activities in aeronautics and space.
-For more pictures like this one and to connect to NASA's history, visit the Marshall History Program's webpage.
+This week in 1998, STS-88 launched aboard the space shuttle Endeavour from NASA’s Kennedy Space Center.
+The mission marked the first International Space Station flight and was responsible for the mating of the Russian-built Zarya control module with the Unity node.
+The Unity node was built at Marshall Space Flight Center.
+Here, NASA astronaut James Newman works on wrap-up tasks during the final of three extravehicular activities.
+Today, the Payload Operations Integration Center at Marshall serves as "science central" for the space station, working 24/7, 365 days a year in support of the orbiting laboratory's scientific experiments.
+The NASA History Program is responsible for generating, disseminating and preserving NASA’s remarkable history and providing a comprehensive understanding of the institutional, cultural, social, political, economic, technological and scientific aspects of NASA’s activities in aeronautics and space.
+For more pictures like this one and to connect to NASA’s history, visit the Marshall History Program’s webpage.

 Image credit: NASA